Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 Perhaps in the late 1980s or early 1990s, Loran Skaw and Jeff Evans, both from Iowa, and had been in Romania and Austria, were able to go and stay longer on some sort of student visas.
 Then Jeff returned to the States and Domenic Enrietta (from Colorado, and had been in Italy), went to be with Loran for several years.
 Eleanor and Arlene Leszewski (biological sisters from Wisconsin) went in the early 1990s.

+Ukraine was opened to the workers again in the 1990s.
+Now there are quite a number of workers, several conventions and several Ukrainian workers.
 At present (2009), there may be either six or eight workers in Poland.
 Loran Skaw is now Overseer.
 Among the workers there is Ian Simpson from Indiana, grandson of Virgil Simpson, former worker from Indiana who labored for a time in Italy.
 Eleanor Leszewski is there and also Tammy Carr from Montana.
 Since Romania and Ukraine have both had a number of native-born workers in recent years, there are some from those countries who work in Poland.
 Evidently there is good freedom of movement between Poland and Ukraine without a lot of visa complications, so there is a lot of movement back and forth between those countries.
 No native-born Poles have gone in the work since the fall of communism, and not very many young people have taken an interest there.

 When did the workers first arrive?
 Probably sometime between WW1 and WW2

-Who were the first brother workers? (in random order) Tom Alexson, Jack Annand, Vasyl "Willie" Evanov, Carl Leonhardt, Willie MacDonald, Frank Patrick, Bert Todhunter, Tom Turner.
+Who were the first brother workers? (in random order) Tom Alexson, Jack Annand, Vasyl "Willie" Evanov, Carl Leonhardt, Willie McDonald, Frank Patrick, Bert Todhunter, Tom Turner.
 It is known that Tom and Jack went to Poland in the spring of 1925.

 Who were the first sister workers?
 “Shortly after the war, a Polish sister, Mila Gargas, started in the work with a Swiss companion named Marie Heiniger.”